turingschool-examples/jQuery-session/part-2-content/README.md

 ## Questions:
 1. How do you get the text from an element (like a paragraph) with jQuery?
+Use .text() method

 2. How do you set the text of an element?

+Pass in a string to the .text() methods

 3. How do you get the html inside of an element in jQuery?
 How would you do this in Vanilla JS?

+Use html() method.
+In vanilla you would use document.querySelector

 4. How do you get the text / content from an input?

+Use the val() method

 5. How do you set the text / content of an input?

+Pass a string into the val() method.

 6. How do you add / remove / toggle classes on an element?

+addClass() or removeClass().
+There is a toggle() method in jQuery.

 7. What’s the difference between .text() and .text([some text here])?

+If you pass a string into .text() it changes the text to the argument.

+If you don't pass a string, it returns the existing text.

 8. If you select multiple elements with jQuery, do you have to use a for loop / iterate through each to modify their content?
 Give an example.

+No. You can selected multiple elements use .text() to change

 ## Exercises:
 Open up the `content.html` file in your browser, and the `content.js` file in your code editor.